About

 Instructions:

-• Place the white chocolate, cream, milk, sugar, and vanilla in a saucepan.
+• Place the white chocolate, condensed milk, milk and vanilla in a saucepan.
 Heat gently while stirring to melt the chocolate.
 Do not let it boil.

 • As soon as the chocolate is completely melted, remove the white chocolate mix from the heat.
 Let it completely cool down to room temperature.